Projects

 Advisor: Professor Bronson Messer

-Convection in proto-Neutron Starsrs
+Convection in proto-Neutron Stars

 In a collapsed massive star, the new born neutron star (proto-NS) that drives the explosion of the star through the emission of neutrinos has a vigorous convection zone in its mantle, but the impact of proto-NS convection on the development on the supernova explosion is unclear.
 For this project, you will use supercomputers at ORNL or elsewhere to compute and compare 2D core-collapse supernova models with the CHIMERA supernova code with and without proto-NS convection to analyze the impact of convection.